jkrmr/email_predictor/README.md

-The collection of `Email`s is then passed to an `EmailFormat` builder method, which decorates each `Email` with an `EmailFormat` matching the given email format (or an `Unknown` format if no format matches).
+The collection of `Email`s is then passed to an `EmailFormat` builder method, which decorates each `Email` with an `EmailFormat` matching the given email format (or an `Unrecognized` format if no format matches).

 The `EmailFormat` provides logic to generate an email address adhering to the specific format (strategy subclasses of `EmailFormat`) from a passed-in `Email`.

-For a given company with known email addresses, the `Analyzer` select the most commonly occurring `EmailFormat` and uses that to generate a predicted email address from the given command-line arguments.
+For a given company with known email addresses, the `Analyzer` selects the most commonly occurring `EmailFormat` and uses that to generate a predicted email address from the name passed as a command-line argument.

 Usage